wellsjo/odesza/README.md

 # Odesza

 Odesza is a templating engine that allows you to write clean, expressive templates with inline JavaScript.
-Some of the features include
+Think of it as JS template strings, but for anything.

 - multiple inheritance (extends, includes, block scope)
 - full access to inline ES6 JavaScript
 - support for Express framework
 - no "magic" or new shorthand to learn

-### Inspiration
+### Goal
-I find learning templating languages to be more of a hassle than just writing the HTML.
-Hence, there is no magic or shorthand code in Odesza templates.
-Odesza simply provides a structure for you to write complex templating systems without having to learn a new language.
-Simply put, it offers the flexibility of multiple inheritance and inline programming logic with the familiarity of writing plain HTML and JS.
+Take inheritance, partials, and inline JS ideas from Jade and strip away the "magic" and shorthand HTML syntax.

 ### Syntax
 Variables are passed in when Odesza templates are rendered.
 Scope is maintained through includes and extends.
 You can also treat `${}` as a function statement.